The Best Travel Laptops

 Think about how much storage space you need on your computer when you travel.
 If you're sick of constantly loading photos and videos to the cloud over slow hotel Wifi when you travel, you might want a laptop with a drive of at least 1 TB of space.

-If you can't afford this storage, know that you can still use your USB port for thumb drives or external hard drives to give you more space.
+If you can't afford this storage space, know that you can still use your USB port for thumb drives or external hard drives to give you more space.
 You can also use SD cards, as long as your computer has a drive read.
 Know that SD cards, while much slower than hard drives, are good for storing, photos, music, videos, and downloads.

 Warranty And Repair